Need help? Contact us or call us on

 4. UK medical device regulation – transition date matrix

-Device ClassLawNI Mkt Trans
+Device ClassLawNI Market Transition

 (CE, MDD-MDR)

-GB Mkt Trans (CE to UKCA)Conditions
+GB Market Transition[2] (CE to UKCA)Conditions

 Up-Classified Class I req.
-NB for EU MDREU MDD31-Dec-2830-Jun-28Dates relate to validity of Declaration of Conformity
+NB for EU MDREU MDD31-Dec-2830-Jun-28Dates relate to validity of Declaration of Conformity.

-EU MDRN/A30-Jun-30Technically, Mfrs may already apply a UKCA mark (for GB) to devices by working with UK ABs to obtain certification against UK MDR 2002
+Class III, Class IIb, Class IIaEU MDRN/A30-Jun-30Technically, manufacturers may already apply a UKCA mark (for GB) to devices by working with UK ABs to obtain certification against UK MDR 2002.

-Class IEU MDDN/AN/AEU MDD-to-MDR transition period for Class I devices not requiring NB involvement has expired; ergo, only devices with DoC to MDR should be placed on the GB market
+Class IEU MDDN/AN/AEU MDD-to-MDR transition period for Class I devices not requiring NB involvement has expired; ergo, only devices with DoC to MDR should be placed on the GB market.

 Conditions

-Class I-IIINew UK MDRN/ATBCTransition dates to the new regulatory regime are expected to be provided in an SI to be laid before 01-Jul-25 covering the balance of new medical device regulations; it is likely transition dates will be tied to the date this SI comes into force or the Inception Date of the new UK regime (currently 01-Jul-25)
+Class I-III medical devicesUK MDRN/ATBCTransition dates to the new regulatory regime are expected to be provided in an SI to be laid before 1 July 2025 covering the balance of new medical device regulations; it is likely transition dates will be tied to the date this SI comes into force or the Inception Date of the new UK regime (expected 01-Jul-25).

-New UK IVD Regulation – Transition Date Matrix [as at Aug-23]
+New UK IVD Regulation – Transition Date Matrix

 Re-Classified to Class DEU IVDD26-May-2526-May-25 (or Cert expiry, sooner of)Certificate or declaration of conformity must have been valid on 26-May-22; transitional arrangements for EU IVDR are based on the product risk classification under the EU IVDR